iamdudeman/sola-json/README.md

   * Research improvements to Tokenizer#tokenNumber method
   * Research improving Parser performance
   * Research alternative ways of getting initial character array for Tokenizer (maybe not using String#toCharArray())
-* API
-  * Pretty serializing of JsonElement, JsonObject and JsonArray
 * JavaDoc all the things